 Why Choose Us?

 Our Mandalay photo tours are created for photographers of all levels and our experienced trip leaders guiding personalized private photography tours in Myanmar since 2015.
+We live here, and we know the optimal times of the day to see the temples in the best light with the fewest crowds—and we’re sharing our secrets with you on our Mandalay photo tours.
 We will apply our local knowledge of sites and contacts in the community to position ourselves to practice and capture village life, landscapes, portraits, ancient temples, sunrise and sunsets in Myanmar as you’ve only imagined.

 Capture Unseen Myanmar

 Explore the most photogenic temples in Mandalay, Mingun, and Amarapura, visiting famous sites and insider spots known only to locals.
 Improve your portrait photography on a village walk.
 Or, be captivated by the surreal light of sunset on the Irrawaddy.

 No Experience Necessary

 You don’t have to be an experienced photographer to join our tours, our adventures are created for photographers of all levels and our experienced trip leaders are pro photographers who are ready to help take your photo game to the next level.